We do not assess or approve telcos plans for mobile phone base stations.

 What happens next

-We check if the telco has followed the rules in the code.
+We consider if the telco has followed the rules in the code.
 We will tell you if we decide:

 - to investigate